 4. Pledge to Mend & Refurbish - wear out don't waste I've talked about waste and moving items on so that others can make use of them, there are plenty of ideas in my blog "Don't Let It go to Waste", but the fact is with clothes, recycling and reusing isn't going to deal with the bigger issue of over production.
 We have to look at the whole picture and change our thinking and habits all the way along the line from the raw material stage, to the end of the garments life.
 During the lifetime of the garment a few stitches, replacing the elastic, or re heeling, may be all that is needed to prolong the usefulness of an item and we need to take responsibility for making that happen.
 Timpson provide a great shoe repair service, The Zip Yard for clothing repairs and alterations and The Restory for all leather goods.

 5. Pledge to buy secondhand (and not just vintage), borrow or rent - there are so many advantages to buying second hand, not least the fact that there is far less chance of someone turning up in the same outfit as you!
+There are some amazing companies out there, like Nearly New Cashmere, who specialise in making sure that perfectly good jumpers are saved from waste, by restoring them to their original glory and selling them on.
 Could you borrow a dress for a special occasion, or maternity clothes that will only be worn for a defined period of time?
 Bundlee provided a baby clothes rental service.
 Your child could try out a new sport without you having to fork out straight away for new kit by buying sports equipment through pre loved sites.
 Read this recent article in the Independent for more clothing and accessory rental service ideas.